15 Habits of Well-Liked Industry Leaders

 If you feel uncomfortable in social settings or are naturally reserved, you may appear fake, aloof, or indifferent.
 Be aware of how you present to others.
 Practice opening up in verbal and nonverbal ways: smile and make eye contact; a nod to show you're listening; lean in when someone speaks to you.

 Unspoken communication can be even more important than what is said.
-So, note facial expressions, body language, and tone of voice.
-This enables you to get what's happening regardless of what is said.
+As a leader, take note of facial expressions, body language, and tone of voice.
+This practice enables you to understand what's happening regardless of what is said.

 2. They have empathy

-If you're empathetic, you can genuinely feel what others feel, good or bad.
-That means you get excited about others' good news.
-You don't get jealous.
-It also means you comfort others when bad things happen or just when they're down.
-You constantly place yourself in other's situations.
-This makes it easier to understand why they're doing what they're doing and enables you to respond appropriately.
+Empathy is the ability to genuinely understand and share the feelings of another person.
+This means you get excited about others' good news and don't get jealous.
+It also means you comfort others when bad things happen or when they're down.
+A well-liked industry leader constantly places themselves in others' situations.
+This makes it easier to understand why people are doing what they're doing and enables you to respond appropriately.

 3. They know when to pause

 Well-liked and respected people have mastered the art of pausing.
-After all, another component of EQ is not reacting without first taking stock of the situation.
+After all, another component of emotional intelligence is not reacting without first taking stock of the situation.
 That way, you can objectively review what's happening and stop yourself from saying or doing anything impulsive.
-So, when things get tense or the energy level is too high, learn to pause.
+When things get tense or the energy level is too high, a well-liked industry leader learns to pause.

 Several things you might consider during that pause: